-If you spend a lot of time in the app, it’s easy to become weary of its idiosyncrasies.
+If you spend a lot of time using File Explorer in Windows, it’s easy to become weary of its idiosyncrasies.
 Why can’t you integrate non-Microsoft cloud storage providers?
-Why can’t you reorder the main shortcuts in the left-hand panel?
+Why can’t you edit and delete the folder shortcuts in This PC?
 And why hasn’t Microsoft introduced tabbed browsing?

 Perhaps it’s time to dump File Explorer and use a third-party alternative?
 If you’ve never looked into what’s available, you might be surprised.
 Here are the seven best Windows File Explorer replacements.

-Second, it’s got a hugely impressive feature set that will appeal to both casual users and hardcore geeks.
+Secondly, it’s got an impressive feature set that will appeal to both casual users and hardcore geeks.

 For example, the explorer has tabbed browsing.
-The tabs function like a web browser’s tabs: you can reorder them, drag files between them, and even pre-configure them.
+The tabs function like a web browser’s tabs; you can reorder them, drag files between them, and pre-configure them.
 The app also boasts support for custom scripts, customizable fonts and colors, and secondary sorting.

 XYplorer has both a free and paid version.
 The paid costs $39.95 for a lifetime license.